S0AndS0/100-days-of-code/rounds/_r000/067_html5-subtitles.md

 layout: post
 title: HTML5 subtitles
 date: 2020-07-03 11:55:03 -0700
-#date_updated:  # Optional and formatted like Fri Jul  3 11:55:03 PDT 2020 above
+#date_updated:  # Optional and formatted like 'date' above
 description: Example of using `track` and `video` HTML5 elements
 time_to_live: 1800
 ---